kernelsauce/turbo/doc/web.rst

 		{"^/(.*)$", turbo.web.StaticFileHandler, "/var/www/"}
 	})

 Paths are not checked until intial hit on handler.
-It is then cached in memory.
+The file is then cached in memory if it is a valid path.
 Notice that paths postfixed with / indicates that it should be treated as a directory.
 Paths with no / is treated as a single file.

 RedirectHandler class
 ~~~~~~~~~~~~~~~~~~~~~
-Static redirect handler that simple redirect the client to the given
+A simple redirect handler that simply redirects the client to the given
 URL in 3rd argument of a entry in the Application class's routing table.

 .. code-block:: lua